-(1) A candidate in order to be declared successful at the Integrated B.A-B.Ed.
-I, II, III & IV Year Examination shall be required to pass separately in Part I (Theory) and Part II (Practice of Teaching).

-- (2) (a) Candidates passed in total 50% of theory and internal papers separately (one optional and two core papers should be passed) will be promoted to next year, provided that they reappear in them at later stages. - (b) In fourth year if candidates passed four theory papers next year, he/she will be Exstudents.
-Provided that they reappear in them. - (3) For passing in Part II (school internship Practice of Teaching) a candidate shall be required to obtain separately at-least- - ❖ 40 percent marks in the external examination. - ❖ 40 percent marks in internal assessment. - (4) The successful candidates at Integrated B.A.-B.Ed Four Year Examination obtaining total marks will be classified in three divisions and shall be assigned separately in theory and school internship Practice of teaching as follows:
+- (1) A candidate in order to be declared successful at the Integrated B.Sc-B.Ed.
+I, II, III & IV Year Examination shall be required to pass separately in Part I (Theory) and Part II (Practice of Teaching). - (2) For a passing in Part I (Theory) a candidate shall be required to obtain at-least (a) 30 percent marks in each theory paper and sessionals (24 marks out of 80 and 6 marks out of 20); (b) 30% marks in each theory paper and sessional (11 marks out of 35 & 4 marks out of 15) (c) 36 percent marks in the aggregate of all the theory papers. - (3) For passing in Part II (school internship Practice of Teaching) a candidate shall be required to obtain separately at-least- - ❖ 40 percent marks in the external examination. - ❖ 40 percent marks in internal assessment. - (4) The successful candidates at Integrated B.Sc.-B.Ed Four Year Examination obtaining total marks will be classified in three divisions and shall be assigned separately in theory and school internship Practice of teaching as follows: